diethardsteiner/diethardsteiner.github.io/_posts/2014-10-15-CCC-Add-Event-Info-to-your-Charts.md

 </script>
 ```

-Let's keep it simple first and just one static event.
+Let's keep it simple first and add just one static event.
 There are following tasks:

 - Draw a horizontal dashed line for the start and end of the event
 - Draw one vertical solid line on the bottom which connects the start and end dates